lino-framework/book/docs/index.rst

 .. note::

-  Rumma & Ko is `hiring people <http://www.saffre-rumma.net/jobs>`_ to help Luc with his work on Lino.
+  Rumma & Ko is `hiring people <http://www.saffre-rumma.net/jobs>`_ to help Luc and Hamza with their work on Lino.

 .. py2rst::